Sifchain/sifnode/ui/README.md

 ## Having more control

-`yarn chain:start` - Start the background blockchain `yarn app:serve:nochain` - Serve frontend app with no background chain `yarn core:test:nochain` - Run core tests with no background chain
+`yarn chain:start` - Start the background blockchain `yarn chain:migrate` - Migrate the background blockchain must have the chain started `yarn app:serve:nochain` - Serve frontend app with no background chain `yarn core:test:nochain` - Run core tests with no background chain